teetime-framework/TeeTime/src/site/markdown/download.markdown

 ## Snapshot

 TeeTime is built upon a daily basis.
 All these nightly builds are accessible to the public.
+A documentation is provided [here](apidocs/index.html).

 Please do not forget, that this releases are not intended for daily use.
 These builds may be unstable.